March 2025: Inter-region VPC peering now supports jumbo frames (up to 8500 bytes MTU) and full instance bandwidth.

 VPC Endpoints are virtual devices and are horizontally scaled, redundant, and highly available VPC components that allow communication between instances in the VPC and services without imposing availability risks or bandwidth constraints on the network traffic.

-VPC Endpoints are of two types
+VPC Endpoints are of three types

 Interface Endpoints – is an elastic network interface with a private IP address that serves as an entry point for traffic destined to supported services.